gabriel-abn/gabriel-abn/README.md

 - 👯 Actually performing as **Fullstack Development Intern** at ***[XP Educação](https://xpeducacao.com.br).***
 - ⚡ Fun fact: I'm afraid of getting addicted at programming!
 LMAO

-All my project are divided in categories:
+All my projects are divided in categories:

 <div align="center">